McIlvenna Bay

 McIlvenna Bay is the largest undeveloped VHMS deposit along the prolific Flin Flon Greenstone Belt.

-With Probable Mineral Reserves of 25.7 Mt at 2.51% CuEq containing 697 million pounds of copper and 1.4 billion pounds of zinc included in a Mineral Resource of 39 million Indicated tonnes grading 2.04% CuEq for 1.0 billion pounds of copper and 1.9 billion pounds of zinc and 5 million Inferred tonnes grading 1.8% CuEq for 104 million pounds of copper and 282 million pounds of zinc.
+With Probable Mineral Reserves of 29.7 Mt containing 793 million pounds of copper and 1.4 billion pounds of zinc included in a Mineral Resource of 39 million Indicated tonnes grading 2.02% CuEq for 1.0 billion pounds of copper and 1.9 billion pounds of zinc and 5 million Inferred tonnes grading 1.8% CuEq for 93 million pounds of copper and 260 million pounds of zinc.

 The McIlvenna Bay Project is designed around a newly defined reserve accessed by new development and shares geologic characteristics similar to other major mines along the Flin Flon Greenstone Belt.
 The Deposit remains open and regional exploration continues to demonstrate the exciting potential for future growth.